RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Administrators do not issue certificates to Subscribers.

-These four roles are employed at the CA, RA, and CSS locations as appropriate.
+These four roles are employed at the CA, RA, KED, DDS and CSS locations as appropriate.
 Separation of duties must comply with Section 5.2.4, and requirements for two-person control with Section 5.2.2, regardless of the titles and numbers of Trusted Roles.

+#### Key Recovery Agent (KRA)

+All KRAs that operate under this policy are subject to the stipulations of this policy.
+A KRA’s responsibilities are to ensure that the following functions occur according to the stipulations of this policy:

+- Authorized to authenticate requests and recover copies of escrowed keys; and

+- Authorized to distribute copies of recovered keys to Requestor, with protection as described in Section 4.12.1.2.1.

+#### Key Recovery Official (KRO)

+KROs are defined as Trusted Roles only if they have privileged access to the KED.

+A KRO’s responsibilities are to ensure that the following functions occur according to the stipulations of this policy:

+- Authorized to verify a Requestor’s identity and authorization as stated by this policy;

+- Authorized to build key recovery requests on behalf of authorized Requestor;

+- Authorized to securely communicate key recovery requests to and responses from the KRA; and

+- Authorized to participate in distribution of escrowed keys to the Requestor, as described by the associated practice statement (CPS or KRPS).

 ### Number of Persons Required per Task

 Two or more persons are required for the following tasks:

-- CA key generation;
+- CA, KED, or DDS key generation;

 <!-- -->

 - CA signing key activation;

-- CA private key backup.
+- CA, KED, or DDS private key backup.

 Where multiparty control is required, at least one of the participants must be an Administrator.
 All participants must serve in a Trusted Role as defined in Section 5.2.1.
 Multiparty control must not be achieved using personnel that serve in the Auditor Trusted Role.

+The participation of two KRAs is required for third-party key recovery.

 ### Identification and Authentication for Each Role